LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

 ## Two Person Talks

+[://]# "This should be section number 4"

 There are many advantages to giving a talk with a co-presenter.
 Unfortunately, many people approach this as a way of dividing a talk into two sections, one for each speaker.
 Often they will interleave these sections to make it less obvious, but this is not a good technique for a two person talk.
 The rule that I try to follow is this.

+[://] # "Why?
+I hear your opinion here, but what makes this better?
+What is behind your reasoning?"

->A two person should not be able to be delivered by a single person.
+>A two person talk should not be able to be delivered by a single person.

 A great example of a two person presentation is the skit "Who's on first?
 What's on second?" by Abbott and Costello.
 First, this follows the rule that this couldn't be done by just Abbott or just Castello.
 It also takes advantage of each personality to play off each other.
 Finally they are talking to each other, instead of each of them taking turns talking to the audience.

 This final difference is one of the major differences between a one person talk and two-person talk.
 In a one-person talk, you have to talk to the audience.
 If there are two people, they should be talking to each other and the audience is overhearing that conversation.

 ### Modeling exercises
+[://] # "I don't think this header is needed unless you intend to flesh this out more"

 A great way to help prepare for this type of talk is to watch other people who do it well.
 Talk shows can be a great example of this.
 Pay attention to how they ask each other questions, how they react to each other, even how they contradict each other to make a point.
 Be aware that the host often asks questions that they already know the answer to, for the benefit of the audience.